mbae-org/spark-digital-equity/README.md

 ### 3. Editing the repository

 1. Go back to where the project is saved on the computer
-2. In the folder spark-digital-equity/src/data/new data, add the 2019.json file
+2. In the folder spark-digital-equity/data-processing/initial_data add the file in the format of year.json (ex.
+2019.json)

-3. In the folder spark-digital-equity/src/data, and open TotalData.js
-4. Add the following line to import data from the 2019.json file
+5. Add the corresponding year to the year array in the year.js file under the path of src/data/year.js - example below

     ```javascript
-    import nineteenData from "./new data/2019.json"
+    var year = [2016, 2017, 2018, 2019]
     ```

-5. Add 2019 to YearList

-    ```javascript
-    export const YearList = [2016,2017, 2018, 2019];
-    ```

-6. Add nineteenData to be added to the combined data variable

-    ```javascript
-    let combined = seventeenData.concat(eighteenData).concat(nineteenData)
+6. Run the python script data_process.py inside of the data_processing folder (make sure to have python installed).
+This will populate the final_data.json file with the new data file added in.

+    ```bash
+    python3 data-processing/data_process.py
     ```

 7. Save changes